B-Sides and Rarities (Beach House album): Background

-Development and recording
+Content

-All of the songs from B-Sides and Rarities were separately recorded within a ten-year period, from 2005 to 2015, with some additions of live drums and remastering to tracks in 2016.
-The oldest recorded song on the compilation is "Rain in Numbers", which was recorded in 2005 during the summer when the band was formed.
-Used as the hidden track from their self-titled debut album, the duo used their friend's piano, which was "pretty out of tune", and used a four-track recording tape to record the piano and vocals.
-The next couple of songs are from late 2008.
-The band said they were "so excited" about "Used to Be" that they recorded it right after writing it so they could have it as a 7-inch single for their fall tour with the Baltimore Round Robin.
-They recorded their cover of Queen's "Play the Game" in the same session.
-It was for a charity compilation benefiting AIDS research, stating that they "will continue to donate all profits from the song to that charity.
-As fans of Queen, we thought it would be fun and ridiculous to try to adapt their high-powered pop song into our realm.
-These songs were recorded at the same studio where we made Devotion."
+B-Sides and Rarities is a compilation of 14 tracks, with 12 of them being previously released.
+Set in a non-chronological order, all of the songs from this compilation were separately recorded within a ten-year period, from 2005 to 2015, with some additions of live drums and remastering to tracks in 2016.
+The oldest recorded song on the compilation is "Rain in Numbers", a lo-fi track, which was recorded during the summer of 2005 when the band was formed.
+Initially appearing as the hidden track from their self-titled debut album, the duo used a friend's detuned piano and a four-track recording tape to record it, along with Legrand's vocals.
+"Used to Be" was originally released on October 21, 2008, as their first commercial single.
+After completing the writing of the track, they were "so excited" about it that they immediately began recording it so they could release it as a 7-inch single, in support of their fall tour with the Baltimore Round Robin.
+In that same session, they recorded their "fun and ridiculous" cover of British rock band Queen's "Play the Game".
+It was originally recorded for its inclusion on Dark Was the Night (2009), a compilation album benefiting AIDS research, but was pulled from the album by Queen's record label, who does not "do charity stuff".
+It was later released as the album's bonus track, though only as an iTunes-exclusive track.